Child Bike Seats: How to Choose

 The safety of bike seats is still up for debate in many people’s eyes.
 While widely used Europe and in some parts of Asia for regular transportation, they are mainly used in the US for recreational purposes.
 As a result, several differences between regulatory safety standards exist between the two.
 In Europe, the English Standard (BE EN 14344) is required on all seats and is used to certify front and rear-mounted seats from a child 9 months and up.
 In the US, the ASTM standard will only certify rear-mounted seats for a child age one and up.
 While the ASTM does not certify front-mounted seats, they are legally allowed to be sold in the US and all front-mounted seats available are certified by English Standards.

-The difference between the 9 months and 1 year is also a notable difference.
+The difference between the 9 months and 1 year significant when shopping for bike seats.
 While front-mounted seats sold in the US are certified by the English Standard for ages 9 months and up, in the state of New York it is illegal to transport any child under 12 months of age in a bike seat.
 Other states, cities or counties many implement similar laws, so be sure to check local laws before riding with a child under a year.
 In most states, it is also illegal for any aged child to ride a bike without wearing a helmet (click here to see our recommendations for helmets), but regardless of your local laws, if your child isn’t ready to wear a helmet (and keep it on!), they aren’t ready to ride a bike.

 2. Type of Bike